Configuration¶

 --storage sqlite

-Configuration file mode:
+Configuration file features:

 - Production-ready and version-controlled